8go/matrix-eno-bot/README.md

 - bot can handle encrypted rooms by default
 - bot can handle texts, images, and arbitrary files (send audio, PDF, video, etc.)

+## Feedback

+- If you like the `matrix-eno-bot` please give it a :star: on Github right away.
+  Thanks :heart: Raise issues or contribute a PR.

 ## Debugging

 Run something similar to